-Several timers are integrated in the device, to eliminate the need to run counters in the controller, thus reducing the effort of code implementation and improve its portability to different controllers.
+The ST25R3920B contain several timers, which eliminate the need to run counters in the controller, thus reducing the effort of the controller code implementation and improve portability of code to different controllers.

 Every timer has one or more associated configuration registers in which the timeout duration and different operating modes are defined.
 These configuration registers have to be set while the corresponding timer is not running.
 Any modification of timer configuration while the timer is active may result in unpredictable behavior.